 Many of us have been working remotely at home due to Covid-19 and for those who can continue doing so, this is not likely to change for the foreseeable future.
 But how well suited are we for this and could psychometric testing for remote workers help?

 Conversations and articles have been emerging recently that consider the pros and cons of homeworking and how people have adapted to it as their ‘new normal.’
 Some people have been loving it and want to continue – they’re not missing the daily commute, the constant despair of unreliable public transport and having colleagues ‘borrowing’ their favourite coffee cup.
 Others are saying they have had enough now – they miss their colleagues and the jokes, the interaction and learning from conversations with one another – not to mention the office social events!

-For managers, it is important to understand how your team feel.
+For managers, aside from the considerations necessary when their team is working from home – such as keeping children occupied – it is important to understand how its members are feeling.
 What is going well for them?
 What aspects of homeworking can be used to optimise their performance and delivery?
 How can you ensure they feel engaged with interesting and challenging tasks to work on?
 Likewise, some may be struggling with the homeworking environment and not adapting so well.
 This is not an insurmountable problem, but it does create a development opportunity to work with them and help them find the tools they need to keep their morale – and productivity levels up.

 What are psychometric tests?

 Psychometric tests have long since been used in recruitment of candidates by employers.
 In fact, we’ve written a blog post about the benefits of psychometric testing for recruitment.They measure a candidates suitability for a role based on the required personality characteristics and aptitude or cognitive abilities.
 Some providers have now developed psychometric testing for remote workers, to further address which personality traits and competencies work best for remote working.